 National and international alliances

-The platform engages in intensive dialogue with both national and international alliances in order to drive forward the debate on standardisation and in order to position Germany as the lead market for Industrie 4.0.
+The platform engages in intensive dialogue with both national and international alliances.
+It drives forward the debate on standardisation and in order to position Germany as the lead market for Industrie 4.0.
 The platform is also part of the dialogue that takes place between Federal Government and Länder initiatives.
-At international level, the platform works with the (USA), (France) and the (Japan).
-In addition to this, Germany has signed a Memorandum of Understanding and adopted a joint action plan with China, and maintains regular dialogue with the European Union and the G20 countries.
+At international level the Plattform has 3 multinational (G20, trilateral cooperation with France and Italy, D-A-CH cooperation with Austria and Switzerland) and 7 bilateral (Australia, China, Japan, Netherlands, Mexico, Czech Republic, USA) .

 It is currently working with its international partners to draw up an online overview of Industrie 4.0 applications worldwide.